Skip over navigation to page content

 National Museums Scotland - Scottish Life Archive

-The Scottish Life Archive at National Museums Scotland in Edinburgh is a rich research resource which comprises documentary and audio-visual evidence of the diverse lives of the people of Scotland.
-The OurStory Scotland Collection in the Scottish Life Archive is a national archive of LGBT lives in Scotland.
+The Scottish Life Archive at National Museums Scotland in Edinburgh is a rich research resource, which comprises documentary and audio-visual evidence of the diverse lives of the people of Scotland.
+The OurStory Scotland Collection in the Scottish Life Archive includes artworks and handwritten episodes from LGBT life stories collected by OurStory Scotland throughout the country.

 Mitchell Library

 The Mitchell is one of Europe's largest public reference libraries with a book stock of 1.3 million books, 35,000 maps and thousands of photographs, newspapers and microfilms.
 It is funded by Glasgow City Council and is the hub of a citywide information service for all residents, workers and visitors to the City.
-The Mitchell Library supports OurStory Scotland by archiving our material and by providing meeting space and a permanent lock-up carrel for our recordings, documents and equipment.
 Virtual Mitchell consists of digitised photographs and other images of Glasgow - a small selection from those held in Archives and Special Collections in the Mitchell Library.
+The Mitchell is the official address of OurStory Scotland and supports us by providing meeting space.
+The OurStory Scotland Collection at the Mitchell archives documents pertaining to OurStory Scotland as a Scottish Charity, its background and origins, establishment, organisation, publications and events, along with Scottish LGBT magazines donated to OurStory Scotland.

 Open Museum